Stories

 There is an irony that doesn't escape Wiltse or his students at the beginning of each semester.
 "The incarcerated people are judged by society to be least functional, yet they're volunteering to read a stack of books and gather in a room and talk about them.
 I ask my class, 'Would you really do it unless you were required to?'
 Students suddenly realize that something they take completely for granted is extremely valuable."

-In its first 18 years, the project connected more than 550 MCF students and 380 Nazareth students for learning about both literature and life.
+As of 2025, the project has involved more than 700 incarcerated students and 420 Nazareth students, learning about literature and life.

 In the Media

-Radio interview: Ed Wiltse, head of Nazareth’s Jail Project and professor of English and communication at Nazareth, describes people's right to education and the economic benefits of educating prisoners during their time in prison.
+Radio interview: Wiltse describes people's right to education and the economic benefits of educating prisoners during their time in prison.
 Listen to his WXXI radio interview.

-Democrat and Chronicle: "UR becomes latest college teaching in prisons" notes that inmates in Nazareth's long-standing program express deep appreciation for the experience.
+Democrat and Chronicle story: Inmates in Nazareth's long-standing program express deep appreciation for the experience.
 One wrote in her journal: "Other inmates and I have talked for hours after you left about the profound difference your class has made in our lives."

 Ed Wiltse